AT&T Global IP Network Peering Policy

-For both historical and technical reasons, the AT&T IP network spans several different Autonomous System Numbers (ASNs).
-AS7018 is available for private peering in the US.
-AS7018 does not peer outside the United States, but other regional ASNs are available for in-region peering: AS2685 (Canada), AS2686 (Europe, the Middle East, and Africa), AS2687 (Asia-Pacific), and AS2688 (Latin America).
+The AT&T Global IP network spans several different Autonomous System Numbers (ASNs).
+AS7018 is available for peering in the US; it does not peer outside the United States.
+Other regional AT&T ASNs are available for in-region peering: AS2685 (Canada), AS2686 (Europe, the Middle East, and Africa), AS2687 (Asia-Pacific), and AS2688 (Latin America).

-Potential peers will be contacted within a reasonable timeframe to discuss their requests.
+Potential peers will be contacted within a reasonable timeframe after receipt of their application to discuss their requests.

-- A peer of AS7018 must operate a US-wide IP backbone whose links are primarily OC192 (10 Gbps) or greater.
+- A peer of AS7018 must operate a US-wide IP backbone whose links are 10 Gbps or greater.

-- Peer must meet AT&T at a minimum of three mutually agreeable geographically diverse points in the US.
-The US interconnection points must include at least one city on the US east coast, one in the central region, and one on the US west coast, and must currently be chosen from AT&T peering points in the following list of metropolitan areas: New York City/Newark NJ, Washington DC/Ashburn VA, Atlanta, Miami, Chicago, Dallas, Seattle, San Francisco/San Jose, and Los Angeles.
+- Peer must meet AT&T at a minimum of six mutually-agreed, geographically diverse points in the US.
+The US interconnection points must include at least two on the US east coast, two in the central region, and two on the US west

-- In addition a peer of AS7018 must interconnect in two mutual non-US peering locations on distinct continents where peer has a non-trivial backbone network.
-These non-US peerings will be with AT&T’s regional AS only.
+- A peer must interconnect in two mutual non-US peering locations on separate continents where peer has a significant backbone network.
+These non-US peering points will be with AT&T’s regional ASNs.

-- Peer’s traffic to/from AS 7018 must be on-net only and must amount to an average of at least 7 Gbps in the dominant direction to/from AT&T in the US during the busiest hour of the month.
+- Peer’s traffic to/from AS7018 must be on-net only and must amount to an average of at least 30 Gbps in the dominant direction to/from AT&T in the US during the busiest hour of the month.

 - Interconnection bandwidth must be at least 10 Gbps at each US interconnection point.

-- A network (ASN) that is a customer of AS 7018 for any dedicated IP services may not simultaneously be a settlement-free peer.
+- A network that is a customer of AS7018 for any dedicated IP services may not simultaneously be a peer.

-- Peer must have a professionally managed 24x7 NOC.
-Peer must agree to repair or otherwise remedy any problems within a reasonable timeframe.
+- Peer must have a professionally managed 24×7 NOC.
+Peer must agree to repair/remedy any problems within a reasonable timeframe.
 Peer must also agree to actively cooperate to resolve security incidents, denial of service attacks, and other operational problems.

 - Peer must abide by the following routing policy:

-a.
-Peer must use the same peering AS at each US interconnection point and must announce a consistent set of routes at each point, unless otherwise mutually agreed.
+- Peer must use the same peering ASN at each US interconnection point and must announce a consistent set of routes at each point, unless otherwise mutually agreed.

 - Peer must be financially stable.

-Meeting the peering guidelines set forth herein is not a guarantee that a peering relationship with AT&T will be established.
-AT&T shall evaluate a number of business factors and reserves the right not to enter into a peering agreement with an otherwise qualified applicant.
+Meeting these peering guidelines is not a guarantee that AT&T will enter into a peering agreement with an applicant.
+AT&T evaluates a number of business factors and reserves the right to decline to enter into a peering relationship with an otherwise qualified applicant.